-WARNING There is a risk of an accident when the tractor is unsuitable and the machine brake system is not connected to the tractor or is filled. • Correctly couple the machine to the tractor, before loading the machine onto a transport vehicle or unloading it from a transport vehicle. • You may only couple and transport the machine with a tractor for loading and unloading, as long as the tractor fulfils the power requirements.
+WARNING There is a risk of an accident when the tractor is unsuitable and the machine brake system is not connected to the tractor or is filled.
+Correctly couple the machine to the tractor, before loading the machine onto a transport vehicle or unloading it from a trans- port vehicle.
+You may only couple and transport the machine with a tractor for loading and unloading, as long as the tractor fulfils the power requirements.

-Connect the Cirrus to a suitable tractor for loading onto or unloading off a transport vehicle (see section on "Commissioning", on page 111 and section "Coupling and uncoupling the machine", on page 122).
+Connect the Cirrus to a suitable tractor for loading onto or unloading off a transport vehicle.